UX Case Study

 Dan and his fellow teammates spent 15 minutes with me answering my questions and helping brainstorm solutions.
 I rushed back to the conference room and confidently shared what I had learned with the Product Owner and Business Analyst.
 I was able to provide UX for the stories that had been “pre approved” by the Devs.
 Fortunately, both the stories were ready for the Sprint the next day.

-On my teams, I discovered huge benefits to quick chats with Devs after standups to find common ground.
+On my teams, I discovered huge benefits to quick chats with Engineers after standups to find common ground.